weaveworks/weave-gitops-private/docs/rfcs/0006-pipelies-polling/README.md

 An HTTP endpoint accepts POST requests, and extract the pipeline namespace, name, environment, and revision from the path.
 The handler checks a signature in the header of the request, against a secret given in the Promotion value.
 So, to set this up, you create a secret with a shared key, and make that key available to any process that needs to do an approval.

 TODO: determine whether this machinery can also work with the proposed machinery.

-**Glossary**:

-- **Clusters Manager**: Entity that manages clusters config.
-It will be responsible for keeping cluster configuration up to date and notifying other entities of cluster changes.
-- **Apps Watcher**: Creates informers to watch app changes.
-- **Pipeline Strategy**: Responsible for promoting an app.
-- **Apps Index**: It holds the association between Cluster <> Pipelines <> Apps.
-Given update events, it will help to query which pipeline a particular app belongs to.